Action-to-Action Flow Matching: Action-to-action flow matching

 Fig. \ref{pipeline} details the \m{} architecture.
 Concretely, the proposed architecture leverages a Convolutional Neural Network (CNN)-based autoencoder to map action trajectories into a compact latent space $\mathcal{Z}$.
 Specifically, the action encoder $E_a$ and decoder $D_a$ parameterize the mapping $\mathbf{z}_0 = E_a(\mathbf{a}_{\leq t})$ and the reconstruction $\hat{\mathbf{a}}_{>t} = D_a(\mathbf{z}_1)$.
 Simultaneously, the visual encoder $E_I$ extracts features from multi-modal image streams $\mathbf{I}_{\leq t}$, which are further projected via an MLP to form a global conditioning vector $\mathbf{c} = {MLP}(E_I(\mathbf{I}_{\leq t}))$.
 Finally, we define the action-to-action flow in $\mathcal{Z}$ via a time-dependent vector field $\mathbf{v}_\tau$ that satisfies the ODE ${d\mathbf{z}_\tau}/{d\tau} = \mathbf{v}_\tau(\mathbf{z}_\tau)$ for $\tau \in [0, 1]$.

 Due to the physical consistency of sequential robot motions, adjacent action chunks exhibit inherent similarity.
 By further embedding these segments into a high-dimensional latent space and training with flow matching, the distribution of the starting point $\mathbf{z}_0$ is well aligned with the target $\mathbf{z}_1$ (see Figs. \ref{latent_space} and \ref{latent_space_appen}).
-This reduction in distributional distance drastically simplifies the transport mapping, enabling a lightweight MLP architecture to attain strong performance even with single-step inference.
+This reduction in distributional distance drastically simplifies the transport mapping, enabling a lightweight MLP to attain strong performance even with single-step inference.

-Note that historical actions $\mathbf{a}_{\leq t}$ can also be corrupted with subtle noise to introduce stochasticity.
+Note that historical actions $\mathbf{a}_{\leq t}$ can also be corrupted with subtle noise to introduce stochasticity and preserve a certain degree of multimodality (Fig. \ref{multi_modal}).
 In the presence of action-level uncertainties, the performance of \m{} is compromised due to its inherent dependence on preceding action sequences.
-Injecting subtle stochastic perturbations into the historical actions prior to the encoding stage can substantially enhance its generalization capability against such uncertainties.
+Injecting subtle stochastic perturbations into the historical actions before the encoding stage can substantially enhance its generalization capability against such uncertainties.
 Section \ref{sec-initial_state} provides empirical evidence supporting the effectiveness of this mechanism.